 A current appraisal is not a required component of the application.
 However, the applicant must provide support for the acquisition value identified in the application cover sheet.
 This support may be in the form of a preliminary or complete appraisal, or a detailed estimate for the anticipated cost of the acquisition, and material to support the valuation estimate.
 SALC reserves the right to require that a current appraisal accompany the grant application if, in its sole discretion, it determines that insufficient data is available to support an estimate.

-SALC will only fund the appraisal that is approved by the state and used for the actual acquisition.
-This cost will only be covered if the project is awarded funding.
+SALC will only fund the appraisal that is approved by the state and used for the completed acquisition.

-Project Geographic Area Map
+Project Boundary Map